As a GCU student you are automatically a member of the Students' Association and it's our mission to make sure you are properly represented.

-Each year we elect four full time Student Officers, to represent the views of our students.The Student Officers form part of a larger group of students know as the Student Voice which meets several times throughout the year.
+Each year all students elect four full time officers to the Executive Committee, to represent the views of our students.The Executive Committee is made up of a President and three vice presidents covering Education; Wellbeing; and Activities.
+The Executive Committee form part of a larger group of students know as the Student Voice which meets several times throughout the year.
 Student Voice is responsible for deciding what issues the Students' Association should be campaigning on, what activities we run and what services we provide.
 Members of Student Voice are also elected.

 For the really big issues we want to make sure that all students get to have a direct say.
 When we have an important question to ask we hold a referendum.
 Through online referenda we can make sure that the decision taken truly represents the view of all of our members.
-Because these decisions are so important they can only be overturned bu another referendum.
+Because these decisions are so important they can only be overturned by another referendum.

 Your Students' Association is here to stand up for you.